vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-pick-and-pack/vtex-pick-and-pack-carriers-integration-protocol.md

 ### Service creation

-This is the information that VTEX will send to the carrier to create a service
+This is the information that VTEX will send to the carrier to create a service.

 - **URL:** Carrier configuration
 - **Method:** Carrier configuration